techCarpenter/garage-wiki/things-to-share.md

 - [ ] How are you pushing out of your comfort zone today?
 - [ ] [Tiny Little Business archive](https://tinylittlebusinesses.com/email-archive/)
 - [ ] We're all looking through self-centered lenses
-- [ ] How do you avoid being used when you want to go above and beyond for your true fans?
 - [ ] Knowledge management
   - [ ] [Gistpad write-up](https://tjaddison.com/blog/2020/07/using-gistpad-to-manage-your-github-digital-gardens/)
   - [ ] [Gistpad VScode extension](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.gistfs)